Some days are good days.

 BUY IT NOW -->

 NOTE: Research for this book began in August of 2019 with the outline being completed in very early 2020.

-The emergence of the Chinese Coronavirus was coincidental to the premise of this book.
+The escape of the Wuhan, Chinese Coronavirus was coincidental to the premise of this book.

 Port of London – Borough of Tilbury,